 The most difficult dilemma I had to overcome was how I was going to organise my pinboard.
 Arranging photo’s and any bits and bobs that I wanted to pin-up was tough because it was hard to select a few things.
 I am that person who tries to make things arty but also organised at the same time.
 I would also recommend a calendar to write important events down.

-After unpacking everything, the whole flat and I attended a welcome talk from the Vice Chancellor.
+After unpacking everything, the whole flat and I attended a welcome talk from the Vice-Chancellor.
 This was a strange experience because I was sitting in a room full of people who I did not know.
-What the strangest thing of all, was that the Vice Chancellor said that our potential husband or wife was sitting in the room, as the talk was proceeding.
+The strangest thing of all was that the Vice-Chancellor said that our potential husband or wife was sitting in the room, as the talk was proceeding.
 That’s when everything started to feel real.

 After the talk, we all went back to the flat and made dinner.
 I think my first dinner was a microwave meal from Morrison’s because I was so tired that I could not be bothered to cook.
 I realised that I was now living the ultimate student life.
 Over dinner, the flat decided to have a few casual drinks to get to know each other.
 It was an odd bonding experience, to put it bluntly.
 We were all discovering details and information about everyone, some of which were proven to be false during the year.
 It was quite refreshing to meet so many different people, many of which I would not normally associate with at home because everyone had a different story to tell.
 This is one of the reasons why I think my whole flat got on.
 Don’t think that you need to find someone exactly the same as you because if anything, the conversation between the two of you could become quite boring.

 Anyway.
 I decided to call it quits for the night and head to bed (quite a bit tipsy).
 I was laying in my bed, looking at the wall, thinking what on earth have I done?
 I think it was the new surroundings and people who made me doubt my decision of going to university.
 I surprisingly managed to fall asleep pretty quickly and without crying because of homesickness.